Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Conclusion

 \section{Conclusion}

-We have presented an exact Bayesian inference approach for probabilistic programs with loops and conditioning.
-The core of this approach is a denotational semantics that encodes distributions as probability generating functions.
+We have presented an exact Bayesian inference approach for probabilistic programs with (possibly unbounded) loops and conditioning.
+The core of this approach is a denotational semantics that symbolically encodes distributions as probability generating functions.
 We showed how our PGF-based exact inference facilitates (semi-)automated inference, equivalence checking, and invariant synthesis of probabilistic programs.
-Our implementation \ifanonymous\else in \toolname{Prodigy}\fi shows promise: It can handle various infinite-state loopy programs and outperforms state-of-the-art inference tools over benchmarks of loop-free programs.
+Our implementation \ifanonymous\else in \toolname{Prodigy}\fi shows promise: It can do exact inference for various infinite-state loopy programs and exhibits comparable performance to state-of-the-art exact inference tools over loop-free benchmarks.

 The possibility to incorporate symbolic parameters in GF representations can enable the application of well-established optimization methods, e.g., maximum-likelihood estimations and parameter fitting, to probabilistic inference.
 Characterizing the family of programs and invariants which admit a potentially complete \esop-based synthesis approach would be of particular interest.
 Additionally, future research directions include extending exact inference to continuous distributions by utilizing characteristic functions as the continuous counterpart to PGFs.
 Furthermore, there is an intriguing connection to be explored between quantitative reasoning about loops and the positivity problem of recurrence sequences \cite{DBLP:conf/icalp/OuaknineW14}, which is induced by loop unfolding.